mprimbs/Max-Primbs-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Maximilian Primbs is a research master student in Behavioural Science at Radboud University.
+Maximilian Primbs is a research master student in Behavioural Science at Radboud University, the Netherlands.
 His research focusses on the effects of stereotypes on visual perception, emotion recognition, and meta-science.
 He´s part of the Psychological Science Accelerator where he coordinated the translation process of the Covid-19 projects.
 You can download his CV {{% staticref "files/cv.pdf" %}}here{{% /staticref %}}